 Intelligence: What is it?

-To this day, there is still no standardized scientific definition for the term intelligence.
-W. Stern (1911), a pioneer in the field of intelligence, defines intelligence as the “general capacity of an individual consciously to adjust his thinking to new requirements”.
-Intelligence is a hypothetical construct which can only be observed in behavior.
+There is still no standardized scientific definition for the term intelligence.
+W. Stern (1911), a pioneer in the field of intelligence, defined intelligence as the ‘general capacity of an individual consciously to adjust his thinking to new requirements’.
+Intelligence is a hypothetical construct that can only be observed in behavior.
 Read here about methodological basics.

 The term intelligence comprises verbal and mathematical abilities as well as logical reasoning.

 The classical IQ by Binet and Stern